 - Web Slingers: A Spider-Man Adventure

-What are the Individual Lightning Lane Selections?
+What are the Lightning Lane Single Pass Selections?

 Some of the high demand attractions can only be purchased “a la carte” in the My Disney Experience app basically meaning you’ll have to pay a certain price in order to ride that attraction using the Lightning Lane.

-Prices for Individual Lightning Lane selections will vary by date, attraction, and park.
-For example, Remy’s Ratatouille Adventure is $9 per person on 10/19 and $11 per person on 10/23.
-However, on those same dates, Expedition Everest is $7 per person while Rise of the Resistance is $15 per person.
+For example, Remy’s Ratatouille Adventure was $9 per person on 10/19/22 and $11 per person on 10/23/22.
+However, on those same dates, Expedition Everest was $7 per person while Rise of the Resistance is $15 per person.

 One thing to remember is that you can only book 2 of these attractions each day (must be booked one a time).
 And you can only book a specific ride once per day.